-The student may repeat a course to raise a grade.
+A student may repeat a course to raise a grade.
 The higher grade will be credited and counted in computing the student's grade-point average.
 The lower grade will not be used, but will still appear on any transcript.

 SPECIAL NOTE: Students receiving financial aid are limited to the number of times a class may be repeated for benefit purposes.
-See page 37, note 4.
+See page 31, note 4.
+Transfer credits cannot be used to raise a grade.
+See page 14 under Regionally Accredited Institutions.